microsoft/dstoolkit-forecasting/README.md

 1. Create a config.yaml as described above and compile it as:
     - In data_dir set your folder tree for input, output and plot folder
     - In saving choose your saving preferences

-## Notebooks
-Notebooks are available in the Notebooks folder and provide guidance to use the Forecast 2.0 functions.
-### 1. Data Exploration
-A notebook that provides an exploratory data analysis in order to understand the type of time series we are dealing with
-### 2. EnergyPredictionDataPreparation
-A notebook that helps with Time Series Data Preparation, in particular how to deal with NAs, how to aggregate time series and how to add create useful regressors (e.g. calendar variables)
-### 3. ProfilingIntermittent
-A notebook that profiles time series by classify them among regular, intermittent, lumpy, erratic, unforecastable in terms of time, unforecastable in terms of quantity
-### 4. ClusteringRegular
-A notebook that performs a k-means flat cluster analysis on those time series that were classified as regular
-### 5. EnergyPredictionScoring
-A notebook that helps you produce a forecast, plotting the results and compute KPIs on a panel dataframe, where you have multiple timeseries identified by a given id (e.g. multiple sensors time series, multiple plants or site-id energy consumption, etc)

 # Functions
 Functions are available in the Code folder.